thebitmonk/send_post_api/docs/AccountdomainStatApi.md

 <a name="domainStatRouterGetStatsForASingleDomainStats"></a>
 # **domainStatRouterGetStatsForASingleDomainStats**
-> ModelsStat domainStatRouterGetStatsForASingleDomainStats(xAccountApiKey, domainName, opts)
+> ModelsStat domainStatRouterGetStatsForASingleDomainStats(xAccountApiKey, domainId, opts)